rahul-jha-official/Data-Structures-Algorithms/bit-manipulation/README.md

 }
 ```

+### Problem 7
-<strong>Problem 7:<br> The DNA sequence is composed of a series of nucleotides abbreviated as 'A', 'C', 'G', and 'T'.
+<strong>The DNA sequence is composed of a series of nucleotides abbreviated as 'A', 'C', 'G', and 'T'.

 For example, "ACGAATTCCG" is a DNA sequence.
 When studying DNA, it is useful to identify repeated sequences within the DNA.